Looking to get started haring? Here's a guide and some tips for you:

 -

-Try to avoid using cock/tit marks are schools and parks
+Try to avoid using cock/tit marks at schools and parks

 -